THE official opening of Pont y Werin by the deputy first minister is now set for July 14 (last week's steering committee was informed).

 The six-week delay is due to stainless steel handrails ordered from Germany, which have to be finished over here.

 The Harbour Authority expects the completed project to be handed over on June 25 or 28 and opened for use from that date.
-None of the cycleway links to the bridge on the Vale of Glamorgan side will be ready.
+None of the cycleway links to the bridge on the Vale of Glamorgan side will

 The £300,000 grant for such links secured for the current year cannot be spent, as potential projects have not progressed.